 All four levels follow a similar format, although in the ninth grade course more time is spent on grammar and less on composition, with that balance gradually reversing up through twelfth grade.
 All courses have reference and study skills chapters that are not scheduled—it is up to you to determine if and when to use those chapters. however, occasionally a lesson includes an icon that points to a particular concept covered in one of these chapters in case you want to use that material.

-Each chapter other than the reference and study skills chapters begins with a literary excerpt that becomes the subject matter for grammar, usage, or composition instruction.
+Each chapter other than the reference and study skills chapters begins with a model text that becomes the subject matter for grammar, usage, or composition instruction.
 Some exercises use biblical subject matter, and scriptural applications sometimes help students to apply biblical principles to ideas from the lessons.

 Chapter review quizzes are at the back of the student books, and their answer keys are in the teacher editions.
 You might find that the quizzes coupled with exercises and composition assignments provide you with adequate means to evaluate student progress without using the separate tests booklets.